quan3010/academic-kickstart/content/talk/london-festival-scholarship.md

 +++
-title = "Travel Scholarship at London Festival of Learning" date = 2018-06-20T12:00:00 publishDate = 2018-05-20
+title = "Travel Scholarship at London Festival of Learning ($2,000)" date = 2018-06-20
+publishDate = 2018-05-20
 draft = false

-authors = ["Quan Nguyen"]

 summary = "Excited to have been awarded a $2,000 travel scholarship for presenting the Best Paper at the International Alliance session during the London Festival of Learning, UK, 2018!"